ssherar/sipdump/README.md

   -f, --filename-template string          Template for pcap filenames using golang Template strings.
 More info can be found in the README (default "{{.DateFormatted}}_{{.TimeFormatted}}_{{.From.Number}}_{{.To.Number}}_{{.CallID}}.pcap")
-  -h, --help                              help for sipdump -i, --interface string                  Device to capture on -p, --promisc                           Promiscuous mode (default true) -s, --snaplen int32                     Snaplen (default 1600)
+  -h, --help                              help for sipdump -i, --interface string                  Device to capture on -n, --number string                     Number to be searched for in the from/to (regex friendly) -p, --promisc                           Promiscuous mode (default true) -s, --snaplen int32                     Snaplen (default 1600)
 ```